John Clark (Australian rower): International representative rowing

 Six members of the New South Wales winning King's Cup eight of 1968 were selected into the Australian eight to contest the 1968 Mexico City Olympics but excluding Clark and John Nickson.
 However Clark and Nickson were named as reserves close to departure, travelled to Mexico and rowed as a pair in a lead-up race.

 The entire New South Wales winning King's Cup eight of 1972 was picked as the Australian eight to compete at the 1972 Munich Olympics.
-Clark rowed in the six seat of that boat when they rowed to an eighth place finish in Munich.
+Clark rowed in the six seat of that boat when they rowed to an eighth-place finish in Munich.

 In 1975 as the Australian champion coxed pair Clark, Michael Crowley and coxswain Terry O'Hanlon were selected to race Australia's coxed pair at the 1975 World Rowing Championships in Nottingham.
 They were eliminated in the repechage.

 Coaching

-After university Clark taught high-school history & science and also coached rowing at Cranbrook School (1976), at St Joseph's College, Hunters Hill (1977-78) and then the Shore School.
+After university Clark taught high-school history and science and also coached rowing at Cranbrook School (1976), at St Joseph's College, Hunters Hill (1977–78) and then the Shore School.
 He. moved to country New South Wales in 1980, to run a pastoral property near Warialda.